PriscillaRos/LowStockAlert/README.md

 3. Make sure your database has the required `product` table (see below).
 4. Run the plugin or include it in your Shopware environment.

+Usage
+Call the checkLowStock() method of the StockAlertService class to log alerts for products with low stock.

+    $stockAlertService->checkLowStock();

 ## Database Setup

 You can create the `product` table by running the following SQL: